peter-sattler/bowling-for-dollars/README.md

 ### Scoring Rules

 1. The ultimate goal is to knock down all ten pins on your first turn.
-2. During each frame, each player gets two attempts to knock down all ten pins.
+2. During each frame, a player gets two attempts to knock down all ten pins.
 Turns are called “frames,” and each player plays ten frames in a game.
 3. Knocking down all the pins on your first throw is called a strike.
 4. If you miss at least one pin on the first throw and then knock down any remaining pins on your second throw, it's called a spare.
-5. Open frames are simply frames that left at least one pin standing.
+5. Open frames are simply frames that leave at least one pin standing.
 6. Scoring is based on the number of pins knocked down.
 Except, when you get a spare, you get 10 plus the number of pins you knock down during your next throw.
 If you get a strike, you get 10 plus the number of pins you knock down with your next two throws.